clij/clij-docs/README.md

 Thus, overall efficiency can only be achieved if whole pipelines are processed in the GPU.
 Furthermore, repeatedly using the same operations on a GPU pays off because operations are cached.
 Reusing them is faster than using other methods.

-Let's compare the `Mean 3D` filter of ImageJ with it's counterpart in ClearCLIJ.
+Let's compare the `Mean 3D` filter of ImageJ with it's counterpart in CLIJ.
-The example macro is [benchmarking.ijm](https://github.com/haesleinhuepf/clearclij/blob/master/src/main/macro/benchmarking.ijm).
+The example macro is [benchmarking.ijm](https://github.com/clij/clij/blob/master/src/main/macro/benchmarking.ijm).
 It executes both operations ten times and measures the time each operation takes.
 This is just an excerpt of the macro: